Sagebox/Sagebox/SageBox WinMain for Console/ReadMe.txt

 **************************************************************************************************
-WinMain.Cpp -- WinMain Entry point for console-mode SageBox programs using Windows project Setting
+WinMain.Cpp -- WinMain Entry point for console-mode Sagebox programs using Windows project Setting
 **************************************************************************************************

 This file provides an automatic WinMain() that will call the main() in the console-mode-based program.